Transparency:

 Within our organization, transparency is at the heart of what we do.
 It is implemented in our operations, decision-making processes, and our communication.
 We share our successes, our failures, and our learnings openly.
 Mostly within our team (like our salaries), but much of it is open to everybody.
 To be transparent, we have a monthly Rebel day.
 It can be as easy as that.

-Read more on our views on transparency.
+Read more on our views on transparency in the workplace.

 01.